 That was all she said.

-Kanna looked towards the landscape, away from Goda’s face.
-After some time, she began to finally notice that the desert hadn’t been as featureless as it seemed before.
-She wasn’t sure if it was because they were heading West—towards a lusher part of the continent—or if those patches of weeds and occasional flowers that littered the ground had been straddling the roadside the whole time.
+Angered, Kanna looked away from Goda’s face and towards the empty landscape speeding by.
+But after some time, she began to notice that the desert hadn’t been as featureless as it seemed before.
+She wasn’t sure if it was because they were heading West—towards a lusher part of the continent—or if those patches of weeds and occasional flowers had been straddling the roadside the whole time.

 As her gaze moved up towards the horizon, she could also see structures in the distance.
 Sometimes they were close enough to the road that she could make out details: the intricate carvings in the stone, the wide steps that led up to platforms at the top of squat little pyramids.